itrigga/iTrigga-API-PHP-Client/README.md

 This client makes use of PHP's simple XML library.
 It is currently very simple and should not be considered as a stable release.

-So as to not restrict this to PHP 5.3 or above, I've used itrigga_ before every class as a pear style namespace.
+Namespaces not used for PHP 5.2 compatibility.
+Instead subclasses use the prefix iTrigga_ as a pear-style namespace.

 Example usage
 --------------